EthanDGee/LightningLinks/README.md

     - Looks through all your notes and only grabs the most important data.

 2. **Analyze Similarities**:
-    - Embeds your notes using sentence transformers to find out what you're really talking about.
+    - Embeds your notes using state-of-the-art sentence transformers (specifically the 'all-mpnet-base-v2' model) to find out what you're really talking about.
     - Using algorithms based on Natural Language Processing (NLP), Lightning Links then determines the most relevant notes for each file, and saves it to your `.obsidian` folder so the smart assistant doesn't need to reindex them.
     - By default, this is set to 10, but you can do more, for higher accuracy at the cost of higher api usage fees.
 To customize look at Advanced Use